odtp-org/odtp-shacl-maker/README.md

 # odtp-shacl-maker
 SHACL schema maker for odtp compatible components.

-SHACL Maker is a command-line tool written in Python that uses the pyshacl and typer libraries to convert CSV files into SHACL (Shapes Constraint Language) graphs.
+SHACL Maker is a command-line tool written in Python that uses the rdflib and typer libraries to convert CSV files into SHACL (Shapes Constraint Language) graphs.

 ## Installation
 This project uses Poetry for dependency management.
 If you haven't installed Poetry yet, you can do so by following the instructions on their official documentation.